 It’s the latter of these choices that this guide will show you how to install.

 How to Install Spotify in Ubuntu

-Spotify for Linux Preview can be installed on Ubuntu 12.04, 12.10 and 13.04 straight from the Spotify repository.
+Spotify for Linux Preview can be installed on Ubuntu 12.04, 13.10 and 14.04 LTS straight from the Spotify repository.
 This method is the recommended way to install the player as it allows you to get automatic upgrades to new releases of Spotify through Ubuntu’s Software Updater/Update Manager tool.

 The first step is to open Software Sources via the Unity Dash: